 AVM Park is located on Veterans Memorial Drive SW, next to the Veterans Memorial Stadium-home of the Cedar Rapids Kernels.
-The All Veterans Memorial Park was dedicated on May 25, 1992.
-Since 1927 the display includes a tank, mobile gun, ships anchor, Memorial benches and several granite monuments to conflicts Eastern Iowan have served in as well as a victory wall that proudly displays the U.S. Military service emblems in granite.
-A brick program began in 2003 to honor veterans.
-Hundreds of bricks are border the sidewalk.
+The Memorial includes a WWII era "Bulldog" tank, a Scorpion mobile gun, and ship board anchor from 1942.
+Memorial benches and several granite monuments to conflicts Eastern Iowan have served in as well as a victory wall that proudly displays the U.S. Military service emblems in granite.
+A brick program began in 2002 to honor veterans.
+Since then, thousands of engraved bricks border the sidewalk.

 Veterans Memorial Building (VMB)

-The VMB has and continues to be portrayed as the main image used as a backdrop of Cedar Rapids seen across the world.
-Since 1927, the building has been a staple of our community hosting many organizations, City Departments, local Veterans clubs, and now a popular rental venue for a plethora of events.
-The Building's historical roots were built deep and it is the VMC staff's honor to facilitate exhibitions open to the public that contain a variety of items donated or on loan to the VMC museum collection.
+Seen across the world, the VMB is portrayed as a symbol of Cedar Rapids.
+Since 1927, the building has been a special place for our community, hosting many City Departments, local Veterans clubs, and is now a popular rental venue for a plethora of events.
+Because of this, the Building's historical roots ran deep.
+It is the VMC staff's honor to facilitate exhibitions that are free and open to the public, and provide historical tours upon appointment.

 Veterans Memorial Building